Another entry in the DR chronicals...

 AND THEN I think about the grandmothers here, the ones who grew up in countryside 'campos,' as they call them.
 Often without even the luxury of running water.
 They had to go get water from a well with buckets and donkeys, if they were lucky enough to have an animal.

-You start to realize maybe people actually had the children just to have some help around the house!
+You start to realize maybe people actually had the children just to have help around the house!

 And many here still live that way.